eendebakpt/oapackage/docs/data.rst

 File formats
 ------------

-The Orthogonal Array packagestored orthogonal arrays in a custom file format.
+The Orthogonal Array package stores arrays in a custom file format.
 There is a text format with is easily readable by humans and a binary format with is faster to process and memory efficient.

 Plain text array files
 ~~~~~~~~~~~~~~~~~~~~~~

-Arrays are stored in plain text files with extension .oa.
+Arrays are stored in plain text files with extension ``.oa``.
 The first line
 contains the number of columns, the number of rows and the number of
 arrays (or -1 if the number of arrays is not specified).
 Then for each
 array a single line with the index of the array, followed by N lines